titola/neuropa/README.md

 number of the whole attack.

-There is also a particular beat between 20 Hz and the pulses with pattern A-A-A-A-B analysed in the section "Signal directed to the head":
+There is also a particular beat between 20 Hz and the pulses with pattern A-A-A-A-B analysed in the section [Signal directed to the head](#signal-directed-to-the-head):

 ```
 A = 65/3 = 21.67 Hz